aafsar/aafsar.github.io/index.markdown

 * * *
 I am a a Ph.D. candidate in the Department of Economics at the Stockholm School of Economics, Stockholm/Sweden, where I will be defending my thesis on September 19, 2024.
 I am also an affiliated researcher at the Institute for Future Studies in Stockholm/Sweden.
 I am currently based in Stockholm, Sweden, and Cambridge, MA, USA.

-My research interests include Behavioral Economics, Computational Economics, Game Theory, Microeconomic Theory, and Political Economics.
+My research areas include Behavioral Economics, Computational Economics, Game Theory, Microeconomic Theory, and Political Economics.
 My current research focuses on (i) information acquisition and information design, with an emphasis on political and normative behavior, (ii) theoretical and empirical analysis of models of learning in games, and (iii) Political economics, with an emphasis on parliamentary democracies.

 ## Publications
 ***